What do we intend for Suckley School’s Curriculum?

 Our school curriculum aims drive teaching and learning approaches in and out of the classroom.
 The National Curriculum determines much of what is to be taught and the school curriculum increasingly determines how it is taught, and relates to current events, the children themselves, their experiences and community.
 For example, we respond to events such as Local Remembrance day events, Community Literary Events and the wider World Sporting Events such as The Olympics, to ensure that are children are given the breadth of experiences which they deserve, and an understanding of living in a British Society and part of a global network.
 We strive to enrich learning with local links, and with wider experiences brought into the classroom, or sought outside of it.
 Outdoor learning is a key part of the Suckley Curriculum, delivered in our exciting learning environments of ‘The Wild Life Zone’ and ‘Forest School’ The latter has been accredited with a good practice award.

-Science and Computing are considered core subjects and are assessed in line with literacy and numeracy.
-Foundation subjects are planned so that skills are taught and developed further as children move up the school.
-History, Geography, RE for example are taught through the the learning of skills and knowledge, but with strong emphasis on ensuring all children progress and achieve depth of learning.
+Science and Computing are considered core subjects.
+All foundation subjects are planned so that skills are taught and developed further as children move up the school.
+History, Geography, RE for example are taught through the learning of skills and knowledge, with a strong emphasis on ensuring all children progress to achieve depth of learning.

 The following information will give you a taste of our curriculum design, how children benefit from it and how we achieve high academic standards alongside our approach.
 Please see the 'curriculum diagram' and policy for more detailed information.